 Investments — portfolio analysis showing asset allocation, expense ratios, dividend yields, sector exposure, and region breakdowns across all accounts.

 Insurance — calculators for life, disability, homeowners, and liability coverage.
-Profile > Insurance captures what they have; this tab calculates what they need.
+Profile > Insurance captures what they have; this calculates what they need.

-Visualize — a set of visual views of the client's financial picture.
+Guides is where you assemble the client-facing document.
+Add pages, drag in components, and build what your client will actually read.
+From Guides you can also open Visualize — a set of visual views of the client's financial picture.
 Switch between Goals, Ownership, Account Type, Tax Status, Cash Flow, Time Horizon, and Timeline to see the same data through different lenses.
 Useful for meetings when you want to show a chart instead of a spreadsheet.

-Two Ways to Reach the Household Tab
+Two Ways to Reach the Household Page

 You can get to Household either way:

-Click Profile in the sidebar, then the Household sub-tab.
+Click Profile in the sidebar, then Household.

 Click the household name card at the bottom-left of the sidebar (the one showing names, ages, and net worth).